 Graeme, through his private equity firm Roustan Capital, is well known for pursuing high profile global brands and iconic acquisitions including leading a group to acquire Bauer from Nike for $200-million.

 As chairman, Graeme led Bauer’s Board in the acquisition of Mission-Itech Hockey, Cascade, the leading manufacturer of lacrosse helmets, Maverik Lacrosse, Combat Baseball and Inaria.
-In 2011, Graeme led the board as Bauer completed its IPO on the Toronto Stock Exchange with a value approaching $400-million and its worldwide market share of over 50 per cent of hockey equipment sales.
+In 2011, Graeme led the board as Bauer completed its IPO on the Toronto Stock Exchange.

 Graeme has been giving back to the game that has given so much to him.
 In 1994, Graeme and his brother Wayne formed Hockey for the Homeless, a not-for-profit U.S. entity in response to Hurricane Andrew, which hosted celebrity hockey tournaments in Miami and Los Angeles, raising money for Habitat for Humanity.